lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 A cool way to introduce hashes is to start with a 2-arrays example and explain how painfull it is to handle index matching.

-E.g ask them how they would write a program printing student with their age using two arrays.
+For example, ask them how they would write a program printing students with their age using two arrays.
 Code this example with them and explain how inconvenient this solution is.
 What if we want to delete a student?
 Add a new one?
 Change one student's age?
 How painfull.
 There should be a better object for that right?
 Yep !
 Hashed :)

 Show basic operations on hashes.
 How to define hash (empty or not), add key-value, read value, modify value, Etc..
 Keep it simple!